- About Us

-A nondescript rustic hamlet comprising of labourers and artisans of 1000 people with 200 houses, a village with few shops, small temples scattered about, a well sufficient enough to quench the thirst of this village popularly known as Shirdi.
-This dusty rural village flanked by cactus and wild plants in the mid 19th century is a popular pilgrimage destination next only to Tirupathi in Andhra Pradesh.
+A nondescript rustic hamlet comprising of laborers and artisans of 1000 people with 200 houses, a village with few shops, small temples scattered about, and a well sufficient enough to quench the thirst of this village popularly known as Shirdi.
+This dusty rural village flanked by cactus and wild plants in the mid-19th century is a popular pilgrimage destination next only to Tirupathi in Andhra Pradesh.

 However, the neglected village experienced prosperity as by 1910 more Sai Baba devotees thronged the temple town.
 Basic civic amenities were being provided.
 Streets were lit at night, passages were swept and cleaned.
 Until the end of Baba’s mortal days, His mosque had taken on the quality of a darbar, more sermons, and more discourses.

-State Transport buses and taxis are available from the above mentioned towns and cities regularly and the nearest airports are Aurangabad and Pune which are at a distance of 115 kms and 186 Kms respectively.
-Looking at the growing popularity of the shrine, Shirdi Airport is on the anvil at Kakdi in Kopargaon Taluka about 14 kms from the Sai Baba Temple.
+Reaching Temple Town: The nearest railhead is Shirdi Railway Station where since 2011 trains pan India terminate/originate here.
+Manmad and Ahmednagar were the erstwhile railway station, which is 87 km and 83 km from Shirdi.
+Other railway stations are Kopargaon and Nashik city with a distance of 15 km and 119 km respectively.
+State Transport buses and taxis are available from the above-mentioned towns and cities regularly and the nearest airports are Aurangabad and Pune which are at a distance of 115 km and 186 Km respectively.
+Looking at the growing popularity of the shrine, Shirdi Airport is on the anvil at Kakdi in Kopargaon Taluka about 14 km from the Sai Baba Temple.

 Allah Malik & Sabka Malik Ek ....God is King & One God Governs All!!!